 How does A/B Testing work in Datatrics?

 You can set A/B testing percentages in the platform.
-The way these approach works is when a visitor is on your website and is about to see a touchpoint (because the audience targeting is met), a randomizer script will determine which A/B testing label the visitor will get.
+The way this approach works is when a visitor is on your website and is about to see a touchpoint (because the audience targeting is met), a randomizer script will determine which A/B testing label the visitor will get.
 The change of which label the visitor gets is the percentage you set in the project settings of your project.

 After the visitor/profile got their A/B testing label, they keep this label forever, and the label is one of the following two: Show or Hide.
-Profiles with the label Show always see Datatrics' touchpoints, the profiles with the label Hide never do.
+Profiles with the label Show always see Datatrics' touchpoints.
+The profiles with the label Hide never do.
 The only exception is when you create Campaigns with a 100% A/B testing setting.

-It doesn't matter if a touchpoint is shown, or it should have been shown to someone with a Hide label, we always send an event to ourselves and Google Analytics at this time.
+It doesn't matter if a touchpoint is shown or it should have been shown to someone with a Hide label; we always send an event to ourselves and Google Analytics at this time.
 This is so you can see the performance of a touchpoint.
 You only want to compare people who saw a touchpoint to people in the same context, the ones who should have seen it, not the total group of people with the label Hide.

 We know a lot of our customers use different A/B testing settings for a phased rollout, like different domains or languages.
 This is why we included an extra setting to be able to change the percentage based on URL.
 You can still have different A/B testing percentages, but make sure the groups of profiles don't overlap.